Living in NC Vs. SC

 South Carolina is also known for its safety, as many cities offer relatively low crime rates.
 However, make sure to do research before moving, as some suburban areas and neighborhoods might have higher crime rates.

-Your chances of becoming a victim of violent crime in South Carolina are one in 204, while your chance of becoming a victim of property crime is one in 43.
-Offering similar crime rates, North Carolina tends to be a little bit safer than South Carolina, depending on the city and region.
+Your chances of becoming a victim of violent crime in South Carolina are one in 212, while your chance of becoming a victim of property crime is one in 46.
+North Carolina generally offers lower crime rates, particularly in the Research Triangle and suburban areas.

 8. Taxes